ic3-software/ic3-reporting-api/doc/plugin/WidgetTemplate.md

     resolveDefinition?: (definitionW?: IPublicWidgetTemplateDefinition<any>) => Promise<IPublicWidgetTemplateDefinition<OPTIONS>>;

-For up-to-date and detailed information, the source code of the following demo plugin contain several new widgets using this mechanism:
+For up-to-date and detailed information, the source code of the following demo plugin contains several new widgets using this mechanism:

 - [ic3-demo-plugin-js](https://github.com/ic3-software/ic3-demo-plugin-js).